MihawkHu/DCASE2020_task1/task1a/README.md

 ## Conda Setup

-- Note: conda instal would depend on your conda version.
+- Note: conda install would depend on your conda version.
 Please make you are using a latest conda version.

 ```bash
 conda env create -f environment.yml